Chris Evans (presenter): Virgin Radio

 Virgin Radio's new programme controller Paul Jackson, in light of audience figures which had dropped from a peak of 2.7 million to 1.7 million, had pruned Evans's "zoo" team and installed a music policy which replaced more eclectic choices with a strict diet of chart pop.
 As a result, on 20 June Evans was followed throughout the day by tabloid newspaper photographers, and undertook an "18-hour bender" which started after his show at 9.30 in the morning, and ended – after numerous pints of Kronenbourg and Guinness, plus five bottles of Dom Pérignon – with Evans asleep in front of a lap-dancer at Stringfellows.
-Later photographed by the tabloids that week with new wife Billie Piper in the nearest pub to their home in Hascombe, Surrey while claiming he was too ill to present his show, he was dismissed on 28 June 2001 for repeatedly failing to arrive at work.
+Later photographed by the tabloids that week with new wife Billie Piper in the nearest pub to their home in Hascombe, Surrey, while claiming he was too ill to present his show, he was dismissed on 28 June 2001 for repeatedly failing to arrive at work.
 Evans was replaced by the older Steve Penk, whom Evans criticised for his age – 39 versus Evans's then 35.
 Evans attempted to sue Virgin Radio, claiming that he was unfairly dismissed and denied share options worth £8.6 million.
 On 26 June 2003, in the judgement of Evans v SMG Television Ltd. & Ors 2003 EWHC 1423 (Ch), Justice Lightman found that he had been fairly dismissed and was not entitled to the share options.
 Giving his ruling at the High Court, Evans was publicly criticised for his attitude by the judge, who said of Evans: "He has the temperament of a prima donna."
-Virgin Radio/SMG later countersued, with Evans ordered to pay £1m towards their legal costs.
+Virgin Radio/SMG later countersued, with Evans ordered to pay £1 million towards their legal costs.

-In his autobiography, Evans writes that shortly after the sale of Virgin Radio he was offered £56m for his SMG shares by Goldman Sachs.
-He declined the offer and eventually sold them for £250,000.